akashrtd/cubcen/docs/user-guide.md

 ## Dashboard Overview

-The Cubcen dashboard provides a comprehensive view of your AI agent ecosystem:
+The Cubcen dashboard provides a comprehensive view of your AI agent ecosystem with enhanced navigation and functionality:

+### Navigation Menu

+The dashboard includes the following main sections:

+- **Dashboard**: Main overview with key metrics and system status
+- **Agents**: Manage and monitor your AI agents
+- **Tasks**: Kanban-style task management board
+- **Analytics**: Comprehensive performance analytics and reporting
+- **Errors**: Error monitoring and management system
+- **Platforms**: Automation platform connection management
+- **Users**: User account and permission management (Admin only)
+- **Settings**: Personal preferences and account settings

 ### Key Metrics Cards